 You can learn more about the specific makeup of Acorns’ portfolios here.

 Just like the regular Acorns app, Acorns Later will give users access to Grow Magazine, a great resource for beginners to learn the basics about investing.
 They’ve doubled down on content related to retirement accounts, so if you find yourself having any questions while you’re setting up your account, it shouldn’t take long to straighten things out.

 In addition to Grow Magazine, the app has a number of helpful videos built right in to help you understand exactly how your money is going to be put to use.

 Right within the app, you can establish your beneficiary, whether that be a spouse, child, friend, or other family member.
 All you need to do is plug their contact information in, and they’ll then be your beneficiary of record should anything happen to you.

 It is unclear, at the moment, whether or not money in your Acorns Later account will be included in the awesome “Account Potential” tab that is currently built into the regular Acorns app.
 Once I have funds in my account, I will update how these are treated.

 The Bottom Line

 Whether you’re a current college student, a graduate, or just someone looking to get started investing, Acorns and Acorns Later are both great tools that you should consider adding to your arsenal.
 That being said, if you’ve got an employer-sponsored 401k that comes with any sort of employer match, you should absolutely contribute to that account, at least up until you’ve claimed all of your employer match.
 (It’s free money, after all!)

-Ultimately, even though there are some unanswered questions right now, Acorns Later is going to be a great thing for current Acorns customers and for new investors who specifically want to start saving and investing for retirement.
+Ultimately, even though it’s a little buggy in a few regards, Acorns Later is a great thing for current Acorns customers and for new investors who specifically want to start saving and investing for retirement.
 If you’re interested in starting investing (and you really should!)
 I highly recommend that you give Acorns a try.